 10. Vintage Style Cabinets

-When new kitchen cabinets feel old, they impart a romantic, nostalgic, home-y warmth that is hard to beat in a white kitchen.
+When new kitchen cabinets feel timeless, they impart a romantic, nostalgic, home-y warmth that is hard to beat in a white kitchen.

 If the white kitchen design involves a breakfast bar or island, turn up the warm factor with counter stools or bar stools to add color, texture, and form.